jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 Both exercises, when done correctly, also do a pretty decent job of building your cardio and getting you into fighting shape.

 For 10 to 12 rounds, 3 to 4 days per week, I’d hit the heavy bag with the same level of intensity that I planned to fight with.
 This wasn’t just going through the motions.
 I had to get my aerobic and anaerobic system conditioned to throw punches as hard as I could for as long as I could.
-This meant not only maxing out my heart rate but being able to sustain that output over the course of multiple 3 minute periods.
+This meant not only maxing out my heart rate but being able to sustain that output for multiple 3-minute periods.

 Training this way guaranteed that I’d have the physical constitution to fight, but it didn’t mean that I wouldn’t feel tired.
 The key to dealing with the inevitable fatigue that you experience in a fight is mental training.